brbzull0/trafficserver/doc/admin-guide/files/records.yaml.en.rst

 All configurations for QUIC are still experimental and may be changed or removed in the future without prior notice.

-.. ts:cv:: CONFIG proxy.config.quic.qlog_dir STRING NULL
+.. ts:cv:: CONFIG proxy.config.quic.qlog.dir STRING NULL
    :reloadable:

     The qlog is enabled when this configuration is not NULL.
 And will dump